nodejs/modules/doc/plan-for-new-modules-implementation.md

 ## Phase 2

-* Re-introduce virtual module from source integration.
+* Explore design space for virtual module from source
   - Potential implementation in: https://github.com/nodejs/ecmascript-modules/pull/8.

 * Improve CommonJS interoperability.
   - Refine `createRequireFromPath`.
   - See [https://gist.github.com/SMotaal/e73c12bd801d78a3108fa30ecd303676](https://gist.github.com/SMotaal/e73c12bd801d78a3108fa30ecd303676).

-* Support importing a package entry point, e.g. `import _ from 'lodash'`.
+* Define semantics for importing a package entry point, e.. `import _ from 'loadash'`
   - Currently this is only possible via an explicit deep import, e.g. `import _ from 'lodash/index.mjs'`.
 The idea would be to somehow enable the former syntax.
   - `package.json` `module` field? `main` field?

-* An out-of-band mechanism for command-line disambiguation of source entry point parse goal.
-  - For example, `--eval`/`STDIN`.

 ## Phase 3